Skip to content

 • Set KPIs, ensuring that the points you have defined are measurable - (For example average wait time for guests to check in).

 • Compare your performance with what competitors are achieving.
-You can do this easily by monitoring social media and OTA sites to see what comments are being posted.
+You can do this easily by doing a competitor analysis, or monitoring social media and OTA sites to see what comments are being posted.
+You can also perform a hotel SWOT analysis to have a better understanding of your strengths, weaknesses, opportunities and threats.

 • Make sure your own hotel’s web presence is ‘shiny’, up to date and meets the needs and wants of your target audience.
 It should be high in SEO rankings, so pay attention to keywords, and use great images.